MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/access-tokens.md

 ## Generating Tokens

 Access tokens can be generated in multiple ways.
 The predominant method is through the built in [API Explorer](../api-explorer/index.md) for the API.
-The GUI has an "ACCESS KEYS" link at the top right.
+The explorer has an "ACCESS KEYS" link at the top right.
 Clicking this link will lead to the access token management page.
 Here access tokens can be generated, deleted, and refreshed.
 Access tokens should be created with a descriptive purpose and one access token should be created for one user.

 ![Generating an access token][generate]